VladRez/idiomatic-programming/rails/README.md

 ```
 ### Linking Routes

- URL links are automatically captured in a hash called `params` and accessible within any action.
+ URL links are automatically captured in a nested hash structure called `params` and is accessible within any action.

 `http://www.website.com/books/1` is functionally the same as `Book.find(1)` or `Book.find_by(id: 1)` because the URI is captured as `{id: 1}`.